2016 Samoan general election: Electoral system

-The 49 members of the legislative assembly were elected from 49 single-member constituencies.
+The 49 members of the Legislative Assembly were elected from 49 single-member constituencies.
 All seats were elected using first-past-the-post voting.
 Candidates were required to be at least 21 years of age, be a Matai and resident of the country for at least three years prior the nomination date.
 Civil servants and people with mental illness were ineligible to stand as candidates.
 People convicted for bribery or an electoral offense, and people given a prison sentence of more than two years (including the death sentence), were also ineligible.
 Around 116,000 electors were registered for the election.
 The Constitution Amendment Act 2013 ensures a minimum of 10 per cent of seats in parliament were reserved for women.

 Electoral reforms

 In 2013 a constitutional amendment was passed in parliament, mandating that at least five members of the legislative assembly are women.
 If this quota were unfulfilled following an election, the amendment permits parliament to establish up to five additional seats that would be allocated to the unsuccessful female candidates with the highest quantity of votes.
 Parliament passed legislation in 2014 barring candidates from providing gifts to villages within their constituency until after an election in an attempt to stamp out undue influence and prevent excessive electoral petitions that follow.
 Parliamentary hopefuls had traditionally presented gifts to potential voters upon declaring their candidacy.

 Electoral boundary changes

 The legislative assembly introduced constituency boundary changes in 2015.
 The six double-member constituencies were split into twelve constituencies, each represented by one member of parliament.
 The reform also abolished the two individual voters seats, that were for voters with partial or no Samoan ancestry or citizens that had no ties to any traditional village.
 The Urban East and Urban West constituencies replaced the individual seats, and consisted of voters in Apia residing on non-customary land or those not tied to a traditional village.
 Individuals living in Apia who did have ties to a traditional village outside the capital could choose to either enrol in their home constituency or one of the urban electorates so long as they had lived in Apia for at least six months.
 The creation of the urban electorates resulted from voters from traditional villages around Apia expressing discontent with urban settlers allegedly having an overbearing influence over the electoral outcome in their constituencies.
 The abolition of the double-member seats reduced an imbalance of representation to a certain extent, as voters in these electorates were permitted to cast two votes.
-However, some constituencies remained disproportionately larger than others.
+During the redrawing process, a major priority was to ensure the boundaries remained organised around the traditional political districts, all of which were tied to matai titles, to prevent tensions from arising.
+Population distribution was less of a priority, resulting in some constituencies remaining disproportionately larger than others.